DWZS/OZHY CHAN/ZEN DHARMA LINEAGE

 Encouraged by his teacher to keep a non-sectarian mind and practice, YaoXin trained with other Zen traditions.

 YaoXin is also honored to deepen his study of Soto Zen Buddhism, since 2009, under Master Taigu Turlur, founder and guiding teacher of Mountains and Clouds Zen Order .
 Master Taigu received transmission through master Chodo Cross in the Nishijima Lineage of Soto Zen Buddhism and teaches Zen in an open and friendly way all over the world.
 His community counts wonderful Dharma Heirs all over Europe and North America.
-YaoXin’s Dharma Winds Zen Hermitage in Belgium is an affiliated member of the Mountains and Clouds Zen Order of Master Taigu.
+YaoXin’s Dharma Winds Zen Hermitage in Belgium is an affiliated group of the Mountains and Clouds Zen Order.